Murshidabad is a wonderful district on the banks of the Bhagirathi River and was the capital of Bengal in 1717.

 The bedrooms, central ballroom, and dining area are intricately and luxuriously designed.

-Nagalingam, The Sabha Ghar, the Malkhana, and Clock Tower are some of the interesting historical attractions in Cossimbazar Rajbari.
+Nagalingam, The Sabha Ghar, the Malkhana, and the Clock Tower are some of the interesting historical attractions in Cossimbazar Rajbari.

 2. Khosh Bagh